TeodorLB/IKT213_figureprint/README.md

 ### Match Counts Plot (Data_Check)
 ![Match Counts SIFT_FLANN](results/match_counts_sift_flann.png)

 SIFT_FLANN seems to generally find more matches.
-But not as many more on same matches as on different matches.
+But not as many relatively on same matches as on different matches.
+This hints to it finding more incorrect good matches.

 ### Per-Pair Results (Data_Check)
 | Folder | Expected | Predicted | Good Matches | Visualization |